ryan2625/ASP.NET-note-app/README.md

-# journal-app

-Testing deployment with Azure https://journal-app20240327113137.azurewebsites.net/
+Notepad application created with ASP.NET and deployed with Microsoft Azure